 - Then, copy and paste the command, ‘set devmgr_show_nonpresent_devices=1’ in the elevated command line, and press the ‘Enter’ key.

 - Launch Device Manager window the way we have discussed before.

 - Click the ‘View’ tab on the Device Manager window and check the ‘Show hidden devices’ box.

 - Tap the ‘Save’ button to apply the changes and restart your PC.

 - Reconnect the external hard drive to check the status of the problem.

-If the problem persists, then follow this process to find external hard drive Windows 10.
+If the problem persists, then follow this process to find an external hard drive for Windows 10.

-- Press Windows logo key and ‘E’ to launch File Explorer.
+- Press the Windows logo key and ‘E’ to launch File Explorer.